 Most people use the affordability factor of 4½ or 5 times their salary as the benchmark to what they can afford.

-If you’ve applied for a mortgage or remortgage based on those figures, you won’t even get a look-in.
-The bank’s offer will fall short of what you want to borrow, and by some way.
+If you’ve applied for a mortgage or remortgage based on those figures, you won’t get close.
+The bank’s offer will fall a good distance short of what you want to borrow.

 You may be beginning to think that High Street contractor mortgages don’t exist.
-For the majority of banks with a High Street, you’d be right.
+For the majority of banks with a High Street presence, you’d be right.
+At least at branch or call centre level.

 But there’s a plethora of lenders who’ll go through a broker to get a contractor a mortgage.
-Here’s why.
+You will identify them in a search engine as having “Intermediary Only” on their sites.
+Here’s why they choose the broker route.

 Now, here’s a question: